Experienced SAFe Practitioners, Consultants, and Trainers

 Public SAFe Courses Offered by OST’s Agile Engagement Team

-Below, we have outlined OST’s current and upcoming course offerings.
+Below, we have outlined OST’s current and upcoming public SAFe course offerings.
 At the current time, we offer public courses based on demand, and we can come on-site for group courses or host them at our primary office locations in Grand Rapids, Michigan; Minneapolis, Minnesota; and Detroit, Michigan.

 You can connect with one of our SAFe experts about your needs at any time, so let’s talk.